databrary/www/databrary/input/pages/about/jobs/functional.md

 # Summary

-The Databrary project seeks a motivated and flexible functional programmer to help create an open source web-based video library from scratch.
+The Databrary project seeks a motivated and flexible functional programmer to help build and maintain an open source web-based video library.
 You will work with users, librarians, and a small team of developers to design and build tools to enable behavioral researchers to collaborate, store, explore, and access video-based research datasets.

 # Responsibilities